-Selecting On outputs a VGA signal when the COMPUTER IN 1 and COMPUTER OUT sockets are correctly connected to devices.
-The projector outputs the signal received only from COMPUTER IN 1.
+Selecting On in the POWER MANAGEMENT > Standby Settings > Active VGA Out outputs a VGA signal when the Computer 1 and Monitor Out sockets are correctly connected to devices.
+The projector outputs the signal received only from Computer 1.

 Active Audio Out